Chart Color Schemes

 Helensburgh features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 83.9% of all households, including 47.5% couples with children, 26.6% couples without children, and 9.1% single parent families.
 Non-family households comprise the remaining 16.1%, with lone person households at 14.6% and group households making up 1.6%.
-The median household size is 2.9 people, which is larger than the Rest of NSW average of 2.5.
+The median household size is 2.9 people, larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households